Haluk Topaloğlu: Research

-Beginning in the early 1990s, Topaloglu and colleagues at Hacettepe Children's Hospital defined over 25 new neuromuscular genetic conditions.
+Beginning in the early 1990s, Topaloğlu and colleagues at Hacettepe Children's Hospital defined over 25 new neuromuscular genetic conditions.
 These included muscular dystrophies, myopathies, hereditary peripheral neuropathies, ataxias, mitochondrial disorders, and a novel entity related to immunology of muscle.
 The first one was a series of children with a form of congenital muscular dystrophy, which at the time had a nomenclature of 'Occidental type cerebromuscular dystrophy'.
 A few years later, he contributed to the identification of the LAMA2 gene as the primary genetic variation in this particular condition.
 Moreover, his work has spanned clinical and basic research, contributing to the development of novel genetic therapies for pediatric neuromuscular disorders such as spinal muscular atrophy (SMA) and Duchenne muscular dystrophy (DMD).
 He was involved in a two-part consensus on the standard of care for spinal muscular atrophy, addressing diagnosis, rehabilitation, orthopedic management, nutrition, and emerging treatments.

-In a collaborative study, Topaloglu demonstrated that nusinersen improves motor function and increases survival likelihood in infants with spinal muscular atrophy, particularly when treatment begins early.
+In a collaborative study, Topaloğlu demonstrated that nusinersen improves motor function and increases survival likelihood in infants with spinal muscular atrophy, particularly when treatment begins early.
 His work further highlighted that early nusinersen treatment in presymptomatic infants with spinal muscular atrophy has led to significant motor milestone achievements, prolonged survival without permanent ventilation, and emphasized the value of early genetic diagnosis and newborn screening.

-Another facet of Topaloglu's research focused on the relationship between genes and muscular dystrophies and dystroglycanopathies.
+Another facet of Topaloğlu's research focused on the relationship between genes and muscular dystrophies and dystroglycanopathies.
 His work identified mutations in the POMGnT1 gene linked to muscle-eye-brain disease, underscoring disrupted O-mannosyl glycosylation as a mechanism for muscular dystrophy and neuronal migration disorders.
 He also observed splice site and nonsense mutations in the LAMA2 gene, linking them to laminin α2 deficiency in congenital muscular dystrophy and emphasizing their role in the disorder's pathology.
 In addition, alongside colleagues, he identified 37 mutations, across five genes associated with dystroglycanopathies.

-Between 2018 and 2022, Topaloglu took part in the international joint Task Force on the diagnosis and management guidelines for Guillain-Barré syndrome and chronic inflammatory demyelinating neuropathies.
+Between 2018 and 2022, Topaloğlu took part in the international joint Task Force on the diagnosis and management guidelines for Guillain-Barré syndrome and chronic inflammatory demyelinating neuropathies.